-- R7-R8.
-R8 answer choices should include all 2001 FU members, by Sequence Number, First Name, and RTH.
-Enter all that R says received any SSI in 2001. - R9-R10.
-Here we want total SSI received by all FU members in one amount, and months of 2001 in which any FU member received any SSI.
+- R48.
+R48 answer choices should include all 2003 FU members, by First Name, and RTH.
+Enter all that R says received any SSI in 2003. - R49-R50.
+Here we want total SSI received by all FU members in one amount, and months of 2003 in which any FU member received any SSI.
 If R gives monthly amounts for more than one recipient, rather than an annual total, use an F2 note.
-The note should detail each amount and the number of months it was received, so that we can calculate the total.

-- R11-R14.
+The note should detail each amount and the number of months it was received, so that we can calculate the total. - R51.
+This question asks if anyone listed in the family unit received income from any other welfare or assistance program. - R52.
+Set of all eligible persons will be listed, select from this list.
+Do not list dependent children as separate recipients, if covered by the same payments, to an adult in the family unit. - R53.
+The total amount of income from this other welfare or assistance program that everyone selected in R52 received. - R54.
+Select all months that anyone that was listed in R52 received this type of income.
+In more than one person is listed in R52, than include any month that at least one of the people listed received income from any other welfare or assistance program.

+R55-R58.
 CHILD SUPPORT is money from an absent parent to support a child younger than 18 in the FU.
 Usually that refers to court-awarded child support, but could also include support that is not court-ordered.
 SUPPORT is money for food, clothing, shelter, and other necessities, but not gifts (birthday, Christmas, etc.) of money or any non-monetary items.
-The time reference is 2001. - R11-R12.
-List individual adult FU member recipients, not the children being supported. - R13-R14.
-Get the total amount received by ALL FU MEMBERS in 2001, and months in which any FU member received any child support. - R15-R18.
+The time reference is 2003.

+R56.
+List individual adult FU member recipients, not the children being supported.

+R57-R58.
+Get the total amount received by ALL FU MEMBERS in 2003, and months in which any FU member received any child support.

+R59-R62.
 HELP FROM RELATIVES in the form of MONEY is what we want here.
-Get the total amount received by ALL FU MEMBERS in 2001.
-Do NOT include gifts for special occasions, non-money help, nor loans that the FU member is expected to repay. - R19-R22.
-HELP FROM FRIENDS is the same as at R15 except from a NON-relative.
-Get the total amount received by ALL FU MEMBERS in 2001.
+Get the total amount received by ALL FU MEMBERS in 2003.
+Do NOT include gifts for special occasions, non-money help, nor loans that the FU member is expected to repay.